andrewcooke/pytyp/pytyp.rst

 ``Pytyp`` uses iteration to provide structural verification of types and the guided conversion of JSON data to Python classes.

-Although type annotations are not used in the implementation [#]_ they do play an important role when the library is used, associating variables with type specifications.

-.. [#] Despite my intial impression, described at the start of `Discussion`_, that type specifications would be syntactic sugar for a system based on type annotations for attributes within ABCs.

 Pythonic
 ~~~~~~~~